expo/expo/docs/pages/guides/using-firebase.md

 ## Using Expo with Firestore

-[Firestore](https://firebase.google.com/docs/firestore/) is the successor to Firebase Realtime Database.
+[Firestore](https://firebase.google.com/docs/firestore/) is a second database service in Firebase, the other being Realtime Database.
+Each have their advantages, and sometimes applications will end up using both.
+See [the comparison chart](https://firebase.google.com/docs/firestore/rtdb-vs-firestore) and [take the survey](https://firebase.google.com/docs/firestore/rtdb-vs-firestore#key_considerations).

 Here's one way to implement a data update using Firestore: